Fairey Barracuda: British service

 An 830 Naval Air Squadron Barracuda taking off from Furious at the start of Operation Mascot.
 The aircraft is carrying a 1600 lb bomb.

-The first Barracudas entered operational service on 10 January 1943 with 827 Squadron of the Fleet Air Arm (FAA) under the command of Lieutenant Commander Roy Sydney Baker-Falkner, the former Admiralty test pilot at RAF Boscombe Down, who were deployed in the North Atlantic.
-Eventually a total of 24 front-line FAA squadrons were equipped with Barracudas.
+The first Barracudas entered operational service on 10 January 1943 with 827 Naval Air Squadron (827 NAS) of the Fleet Air Arm (FAA) under the command of Lieutenant Commander Roy Baker-Falkner, the former Admiralty test pilot at RAF Boscombe Down, who were deployed in the North Atlantic.
+Eventually 24 front-line FAA squadrons were equipped with Barracudas.
 While intended to principally function as a torpedo bomber, by the time the Barracuda arrived in quantity relatively little Axis-aligned shipping remained, so it was instead largely used as a dive-bomber.
-From 1944 onwards, the Barracuda Mk II was accompanied in service by radar-equipped, but otherwise similar, Barracuda Mk IIIs; these were typically used to conduct anti-submarine operations.
+From 1944, the Barracuda Mk II was accompanied in service by radar-equipped but otherwise similar, Barracuda Mk IIIs; these were typically used to conduct anti-submarine operations.

 The Royal Air Force (RAF) also operated the Barracuda Mk II.
-During 1943 the first of the RAF's aircraft were assigned to No. 567 Sqn., based at RAF Detling.
-During 1944 similar models went to various squadrons, including 667 Sqn. at RAF Gosport, 679 Sqn. at RAF Ipswich and 691 Sqn. at RAF Roborough.
-Between March and July 1945 all of the RAF's Barracudas were withdrawn from service.
+During 1943 the first of the RAF's aircraft were assigned to 567 Squadron, based at RAF Detling.
+During 1944 similar models went to various squadrons, including 667 Squadron at RAF Gosport, 679 Squadron at RAF Ipswich and 691 Squadron at RAF Roborough.
+Between March and July 1945 the RAF Barracudas were withdrawn from service.

 During July 1943, the Barracuda first saw action with 810 Squadron aboard off the coast of Norway; shortly thereafter, the squadron was deployed to the Mediterranean Sea to support the landings at Salerno, a critical element of the Allied invasion of Italy.
 During the following year, the Barracuda entered service in the Pacific Theatre.

 As the only British naval aircraft in service stressed for dive bombing following the retirement of the Blackburn Skua the Barracuda participated in Operation Tungsten, an attack on the while it was moored in Kåfjord, Alta, Norway.
-On 3 April 1944, Strike Leader Roy Sydney Baker-Falkner led two Naval Air Wings with a total of 42 aircraft dispatched from British carriers and scored 14 direct hits on Tirpitz using a combination of 1,600 lb and 500 lb bombs for the loss of one bomber.
+On 3 April 1944, Strike Leader Roy Baker-Falkner led two Naval Air Wings with a total of 42 aircraft dispatched from British carriers and scored 14 direct hits on Tirpitz using a combination of 1,600 lb and 500 lb bombs for the loss of one bomber.
 This attack damaged Tirpitz, killing 122 of her crew and injuring 316, as well as disabling the ship for over two months during the critical period leading up to the Normandy invasion.
-However, the slow speed of the Barracudas contributed to the failure of the subsequent Operation Mascot and Operation Goodwood attacks on Tirpitz during July and August of that year, but were effective as diversionary tactics while the Normandy landings in Operation Overlord were underway.
+The slow speed of the Barracudas contributed to the failure of the subsequent Operation Mascot and Operation Goodwood attacks on Tirpitz during July and August of that year, but were effective as diversions while the Normandy landings in Operation Overlord were underway.